Medicine Traditions

 3. Malarial disorders, add Artemisia Qing Hao

-This is a very commonly used formula in TCM.
+This is a one of the most commonly used formula in TCM.
 It strengthens the Spleen, digestion, Qi and Immune system while gently clearing Phlegm and Heat.
-It is useful for acute Infections and Epidemics in the Young, Old or Weak; it supports the Body in numerous chronic disease; it balances and strengthens the Spleen and Liver;
+It is useful for acute Infections and Epidemics in the Young, Old or Weak; it supports the Body in numerous chronic disease; it balances and strengthens the Spleen and Liver.
+It is especially useful in Pediatrics.

 Nothing at the moment